manpaco/cbcenter/README.md

 Manage your favorite rooms.

+## WARNING !!!

-WARNING: Do not distribute the content obtained with this program without the user's consent.
+Do not distribute content (from anywhere) without consent.
+Personal use only.

 ## Usage